singh1114/best/_posts/2019-12-01-django-admin-tips-and-tricks.md

 For the purpose of this tutorial, we will be creating a simple School management system with as simple as possible execution.

 The first step involved is to install Django in the virtual environment.
-Django default setup comes with the inbuild SQLite database, so you don't have to worry about that as well.
+Django default setup comes with the inbuilt SQLite database, so you don't have to worry about that as well.
 That is enough for the purpose of the tutorial.

 ```shell
 pip install django